nilsmango/project7III/content/plates-calc/privacy-policy.md

 +++
-title = "Plates Calc Privacy Policy" description = "The privacy policy for Plates Calc" date = 2025-07-04 updated = 2025-07-04
+title = "Plates Calc Privacy Policy" description = "Read the Plates Calc privacy policy, including what app data is collected, shared or sold and how to contact project7III with privacy questions." date = 2025-07-04 updated = 2025-07-04
 +++